libp2p/js-libp2p/doc/CONFIGURATION.md

 > Publish/Subscribe is a system where peers congregate around topics they are interested in.
 Peers interested in a topic are said to be subscribed to that topic and should receive the data published on it from other peers.

-The pubsub routers available are:
+Some available pubsub routers are:

 - [libp2p/js-libp2p-floodsub](https://github.com/libp2p/js-libp2p-floodsub)
 - [ChainSafe/gossipsub-js](https://github.com/ChainSafe/gossipsub-js)